mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/deepseek_parallel/deepseek_r1_671b_w8a8_dp4_tp4_ep4.md

-# Parallel Inference (DeepSeek R1)
+# Multi-machine Parallel Inference (DeepSeek R1)

 [![View Source](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/deepseek_r1_671b_w8a8_dp4_tp4_ep4.md)

 vLLM MindSpore supports hybrid parallel inference with configurations of tensor parallelism (TP), data parallelism (DP), expert parallelism (EP), and their combinations.
 For the applicable scenarios of different parallel strategies, refer to the [vLLM official documentation](https://docs.vllm.ai/en/latest/configuration/optimization.html#parallelism-strategies).

-This document uses the DeepSeek R1 671B W8A8 model as an example to introduce the inference workflows for [tensor parallelism (TP16)](#tp16-tensor-parallel-inference) and [hybrid parallelism (DP4TP4EP4)](#dp4tp4ep4-hybrid-parallel-inference).
+This document uses the DeepSeek R1 671B W8A8 model as an example to introduce the inference workflows for [tensor parallelism (TP16)](#tp16-tensor-parallel-inference) and [hybrid parallelism](#hybrid-parallel-inference).
 The DeepSeek R1 671B W8A8 model requires multiple nodes to run inference.
 To ensure consistent execution configurations (including model configuration file paths, Python environments, etc.) across all nodes, it is recommended to use Docker containers to eliminate execution differences.

 Users can configure the environment by following the [Creating a Container](#creating-a-container) section below or referring to the [Installation Guide](../../installation/installation.md#installation-guide).